astro-informatics/s2fft/README.rst

    :target: https://www.sciencedirect.com/science/article/pii/S0196885884710086

-Sampling patterns for McEwen-Wiaux, HEALPix, and Driscoll-Healy respectively, note that of the three HEALPix does not provide a sampling theorem, and therefore provides only approximate transforms.
+Sampling patterns for McEwen-Wiaux, HEALPix, and Driscoll-Healy respectively, note that of the three HEALPix does not provide a sampling theorem, and therefore exhibits approximate transforms.
 However, HEALPix does provide equal-area pixels which is a very nice trait when dealing with e.g. per-pixel noise covariances in a scientific setting.